sejnub/hass-alert2-ui/README.md

 1. If HACS is not installed, follow HACS installation and configuration at https://hacs.xyz/.

-1. Click the button below or visit the HACS pane and add `https://github.com/redstone99/hass-alert2-ui.git` as an `Dashboard` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+1. Click the button below

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=redstone99&repository=hass-alert2-ui&category=plugin)

+    or visit the HACS pane and add `https://github.com/redstone99/hass-alert2-ui.git` as a custom repository of type `Dashboard` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).

+1. You should be on the "Alert2 UI" doc page in HACS.
+Click "Download" button (bottom right of screen) to download the dashboard module.
+If for some reason adding the repository did not take you to the "Alert2 UI" doc page, you may need to click again on the HACS pane, search for "Alert2 UI" and click on it to get to the page.

-1. Install the dashboard component.
+Click "Download" button (bottom right of screen) to download the dashboard component.

 1. Reload the UI